 A good flow rate for a bathroom faucet usually ranges from 0.8 GPM to 1.5 GPM, although they can be as high as 2.2 GPM.
-Some states have environmental regulations that limit the flow rate allowed for appliances, such as in California where it cannot exceed 1.8 GPM.
+Some states have environmental regulations limiting the flow rate allowed for appliances, such as California, where it cannot exceed 1.8 GPM.
 You can find the flow rate of a faucet or fixture on the packaging.

 4. Are all faucets compatible with all sinks?

 Not all faucets are compatible with all sinks.
-As mentioned above, there are different types of faucets and they may or may not fit some sinks, depending on the holes drilled or the space created for the faucets and handles in question.
+As mentioned above, different faucets may or may not fit some sinks, depending on the holes drilled or the space created for the faucets and handles.
 Vessel faucets, for example, are great for vessel sinks but may be too high for a standard basin sink.
 And if you have a single hole in your sink, you won’t have room for a three-hole faucet.
 Choose your sink, then your faucet, for the best results.

 5. What should I look for in a bathroom faucet?

-The first thing that you need to know is the center of your faucet so that you can choose the right size for your sink.
+The first thing you need to know is the center of your faucet so you can choose the right size for your sink.
 If you’re installing a new sink, find out what the center measurement is on the holes drilled for the faucet.
-Beyond function, you’ll also want to consider the color and finish of the faucet, in regard to how it fits into your bathroom design.
+Beyond function, you’ll also want to consider the color and finish of the faucet regarding how it fits into your bathroom design.

 If you’re eco-conscious or live somewhere with restrictions, you’ll also want to check out the flow rate of your new faucet.